dimanikulin/fva/FVADocMD/MULTIMEDIAIRSYSTEMS.md

 From end user's point of view, when they are accessing the photo album, the main need is the ability to search through the photo album easily and quickly.
 In terms of searching ability, it shall also provide the cataloguing abilities and browsing the search results.
 Obviously, the search systems shall provide the full and correct search results.

-## User needs in Multimedia IR Systems
+## User's needs in Multimedia IR Systems
 * the Multimedia IR system shall provide (or be integrated with other tools) an ability to keep the different types of multimedia data;
 * it should be possible to represent any kind of multimedia information (photo, video, and audio) to user via UI;
 * it should provide a simple way to edit the multimedia data;